1. Tram number 28

 15. The birthplace of tarts

-The famous Portuguese custard ones.
+We're talking the famous Portuguese custard ones.
 The Casa Pastéis de Belém is where they were invented.
+You must try one while you're there.

 Related: Egg custard tart recipe